Laṇḍā scripts

 The Laṇḍā scripts, from the term laṇḍā meaning "without a tail", is a Punjabi word used to refer to writing systems used in Punjab and adjoining areas.
 In Sindhi, it was known as 'Wāṇiko' or 'Baniyañ'.
+Formerly used to write Punjabi by mercantile groups, its usage is in decline.

 Development

 Laṇḍā is a script that evolved from the Sharada script during the 10th century.
 It was widely used in the northern and northwestern Indian subcontinent, in the Indus River plain, and adjoining areas, comprising Punjab, Sindh, Kashmir, and some parts of Balochistan and Khyber Pakhtunkhwa.
-It was used to write languages including Punjabi in its various dialects and registers, languages of Haryana, Sindhi, Balochi, Kashmiri, and Pashto.
+It was used to write languages including Punjabi in its various dialects and registers, languages of Haryana, Sindhi, Siraiki,Balochi, Kashmiri, and Pashto.

 The Laṇḍā scripts form a "typologically distinct group," and are closer in norms to its predecessor Brāhmī than they are to the Nāgarī scripts to the east, in their general avoidance of conjunct glyphs or marking of the Middle Indo-Aryan geminations distinctive of Panjābī.
 While possessing full sets of consonants, even separate letters for the common Lahndā consonant clusters tr and dr, their indication of vowels is less regular; they possess three vowel letters to indicate initial /ə ɪ ʊ/, but no letters or signs in other positions, thus being "alphabetical on the restricted Semitic model of Ugaritic cuneiform."